The slowness of SELECT COUNT(*) in MySQL 8.0 was fixed in 8.0.37!

 [16 Feb 22:07] Philip Olson

-Apparently the improvements have been implemented in 8.4 as well.
+Apparently the improvements have been incorporated into 8.4 as well.

-I checked the release notes and found a similar statement.
+I checked the release notes and found the same statement.

 InnoDB: MySQL no longer ignores the optimizer hint to use a secondary index scan, which instead forced a clustered (parallel) index scan.
 In addition, added the ability to provide an index hint that forces use of a clustered index.
 (Bug #100597, Bug #112767, Bug #31791868, Bug #35952353)

-I checked the operation just to be sure, and it was definitely faster.
+I checked the operation and it was indeed fast.

 Conclusion

-Since the release of MySQL 8.0, it has been well-known that SELECT COUNT(*) has become slow, but now it has finally been improved!
+Since the release of MySQL 8.0, it has been well-known that SELECT COUNT(*) has become slow, but now there has finally been an improvement!

-This is not currently supported by Aurora MySQL, so I hope a compatible version will be released soon!
+Aurora MySQL does not currently support this, so I hope a compatible version will be released soon!